HowiJ/node_gen_bash/README.md

 * `npm install -g nodesc`

 ### Usage:
-1. Use chmod to allow access and ability to run the script.
- * `chmod +x nsc.sh` works (just need to make the script executable)
-2. Run the script.
+1. Run the script.
 (If you have something after the script, it will take it as the folder name)
  * Use folderdirectory/script.sh
   * (IE: `nsc`)
   * (IE: `nsc foldername`)